scala/improvement-proposals/content/unpack.md

 )
 ```

+Forcing the user to construct this tree-shaped `case class` data structure is an abstraction leak:
+the user has to write code matching the internal implementation details and code sharing of
+the `def download` methods, and construct the corresponding `case class` tree, even though they
+may really only care about calling a single `downloadAsync` method.

-There are other more sophisticated ways that a library author can try to resolve this problem -
+There are other more sophisticated ways that a library author can try to mitigate this -
 e.g. builder patterns - but the fundamental problem is unsolvable today. `unpack`/`*` solves
 this neatly, allowing the library author to use `unpack` in their definition-site parameter lists
 to share parameters between definitions, and the library user can either pass parameters
 individually or unpack a configuration object via `*`, resulting in both the definition site
-and the call site being boilerplate-free, even in the more involved example above:
+and the call site being boilerplate-free even in the more involved example below:

 ```scala
 case class RequestConfig(url: String,